-Because of the severe ups and downs in emotions and impulsive behaviors, individuals with borderline personality disorder may say things like “I feel like I’m losing my mind” or “I’m so misunderstood.”
-People diagnosed with borderline personality disorder are often perceived as emotionally unstable from those who know them and have difficulties maintaining jobs, completing their education, or experiencing fulfilling relationships.
+Because of the severe instability of emotions and impulsive behaviors, individuals with borderline personality disorder tend to say, “I feel like I’m losing my mind” or “I’m so misunderstood.”
+Often they are perceived as emotionally unstable from those who know them and have difficulties maintaining jobs, completing their education, or experiencing fulfilling relationships.

 Below is a list of some of the common signs and symptoms of borderline personality disorder:

 - Suicidal threats